-I, DENNIS E. EDAÑO, of legal age, Filipino, and with office address at the 2F Tower 2, Kasara Urban Resort Residences, P. Antonio St., Barangay Ugong, Pasig City, Metro Manila, Philippines, after having been duly sworn in accordance with law, do hereby depose and state that:

-1. I am the duly elected and qualified Corporate Secretary of EMPIRE EAST LAND HOLDINGS, INC. (the "Company"), a corporation duly organized and existing under and by virtue of the laws of the Republic of the Philippines, with principal office at the 2F Tower 2, Kasara Urban Resort Residences, P. Antonio St., Barangay Ugong, Pasig City, Metro Manila, Philippines.

-2. In my capacity as Corporate Secretary, I have custody of the books and records of the Company.

-3. To the best of my knowledge, I certify that none of the members of the Board of Directors, including the independent director and officers of the Company, are appointed to or are employees in any government agency as of the date of this Certification.
-I further certify that, to the best of my knowledge and apart from the foregoing, none of the nominees to the Board of Directors in the 2025 Annual Stockholders' Meeting and the candidates for election to become officers of the Company for the ensuing year are appointed to or are employees in any government agency as of this Certification.
+- I, DENNIS E. EDAÑO, of legal age, Filipino, and with office address at the 2F Tower 2.
+Kasara Urban Resort Residences, P. Antonio St., Barangay Ugong, Pasig City, Metro Manila, Philippines, after having been duly sworn in accordance with law, do hereby depose and state that: - I am the duly elected and qualified Corporate Secretary of EMPIRE EAST LAND HOLDINGS, INC. (the "Company"), a corporation duly organized and existing under and by virtue of the laws of the Republic of the Philippines, with principal office at the 2F Tower 2.
+Kasara Urban Resort Residences, P. Antonio St., Barangay Ugong, Pasig City, Metro Manila, Philippines. - In my capacity as Corporate Secretary, I have custody of the books and records of the Company. - To the best of my knowledge, I certify that none of the members of the Board of Directors, including the independent director and officers of the Company, are appointed to or are employees in any government agency as of the date of this Certification.
+I further certify that, to the best of my knowledge and apart from the foregoing, none of the nominees to the Board of Directors in the 2025 Annual Stockholders' Meeting and the candidates for election to become officers of the Company for the ensuing year are appointed to or are employees in any government agency as of the date of this Certification.

-IN WITNESS WHEREOF, I have hereunto set my hand this \\\\\ day of \\\\\\ in \\\\\, Philippines.
+IN WITNESS WHEREOF, I have hereun to set my hand this day of

+in MAKATI CITY, Philippines. / /

 DENNISE.
 EDAÑO Corporate Secretary

-SUBSCRIBED AND SWORN to before me, a notary public in and for the city named above, personally appeared Dennis E. Edaño exhibiting to me his Driver's License No. C06-94-007966 expiring on June 11, 2033, who is personally known to me to be the same person who executed the foregoing instrument, signed the same in my presence and who took an oath before me, as to such instrument.
+SUBSCRIBED AND SWORN to before me, a notary public in and for the city named above, personally appeared Dennis E. Edaño exhibiting to me his who is personally known to me to be the same person who executed the foregoing instrument, signed the same in my presence and who took an oath before me, as to such instrument.